-In justifying their study design and sample size, Al-Lamee et al. (2017) wrote: "Evidence from placebo-controlled randomised controlled trials shows that single antianginal therapies provide improvements in exercise time of 48-55 sec...Given the previous evidence, ORBITA was conservatively designed to be able to detect an effect size of 30 sec."
-The estimated effect of 21 sec with standard error 12 sec is consistent with the "conservative" effect size estimate of 30 sec given in the published article.
+In a justification for their study design and sample size, Al-Lamee et al. (2017) wrote: "Evidence from placebo-controlled randomised controlled trials shows that single antianginal therapies provide improvements in exercise time of 48-55 s . . .
+Given the previous evidence, ORBITA was conservatively designed to be able to detect an effect size of 30 s."
+The estimated effect of 21 s with standard error 12 s is consistent with the "conservative" effect size estimate of 30 s given in the published article.
 So although the experimental results are consistent with a null effect, they are even more consistent with a small positive effect.

 One might ask, however, about the clinical significance of such a treatment effect, which we can discuss without relevance to p-values or statistical significance.
 For simplicity, suppose we take the point estimate from the data at face value.
-How should we think about an increase in average exercise time of 21 sec?
+How should we think about an increase in average exercise time of 21 s?
 One way to conceptualize this is in terms of percentiles.
-The data show a pre-randomization distribution (averaging the treatment and control groups) with a mean of 509 sec and a standard deviation of 188 sec.
-Assuming a normal approximation, an increase in exercise time of 21 sec from 509 to 530 sec would take a patient from the 50th percentile to the 54th percentile of the distribution.
+The data show a pre-randomization distribution (averaging the treatment and control groups) with a mean of 509 and a standard deviation of 188.
+Assuming a normal approximation, an increase in exercise time of 21 s from 509 to 530 would take a patient from the 50th percentile to the 54th percentile of the distribution.
 Looked at that way, it would be hard to get excited about this effect size, even if it were a real population shift.
-Indeed, a recent study after ORBITA suggested ironically that such gains are possible during a treadmill test by simply playing music.